ChessPiece21/Ryanator/README.md

 # Ryanator
 Are you a fan of the HBO sitcom Veep?
 Do you believe what former Vice President Jonah Ryan claims to believe?
 <div/>
 If you do, then you're in luck!
-The Ryanator is a Chrome extension that changes instances of "algebra" to "Al-Jazeera," referencing a joke from the hit sitcom: https://www.youtube.com/watch?v=embMAtagQiU
+<div/>The Ryanator is a Chrome extension that changes instances of "algebra" to "Al-Jazeera," referencing a joke from the hit sitcom: https://www.youtube.com/watch?v=embMAtagQiU
 <div/>
 I'm definitely going to add more words to this once I figure it out.
 <div/>